Alcadramin/Dots/README.md

 - If it's not, unfortunately you have to install these applications by hand and manually copy the files to your home directory.

-- My configurations are heavily depends on [Nerd Fonts](https://www.nerdfonts.com/) please install all of them in advance, or you will see weird fonts 😓
+* My configurations are heavily depends on [Nerd Fonts](https://www.nerdfonts.com/) please install all of them in advance, or you will see weird fonts 😓

 #
 ### [`setup.sh`](setup.sh) is capable of: ✨

 - [x] Automatically detect your package manager and your OS.
+- [x] Copy dotfiles to your home directory.
 - [x] Install dependencies.
 - [x] Install **Window Manager** after your choice (will prompt you a dialog).
 - [x] Install **Terminal Emulator** after your choice (will prompt you a dialog).
 - [ ] Install **Text Editor** after your choice. <kbd>not yet</kbd>
 - [ ] Install and setup **zsh** & **oh-my-zsh**. <kbd>not yet</kbd>
-- [x] Copy dotfiles to your home directory.

-If you have something in your mind and don't know shell scripting.
+If you have something in your mind and/or don't know shell scripting.
 Open an issue i'll take a look.

 #
 ### License <img alt="" align="right" src="https://flat.badgen.net/badge/license/MIT/blue"/>